 - Managing growth while maintaining our strategic vision and the career development of our faculty;

 - Commitment to our values of outstanding patient care, balanced growth of competing priorities, diversity, strong partnerships, transparency, and accountability.

 begun taking steps to make this happen:

-- In 2015 we are launching two new programs designed to serve the career development needs of our outstanding faculty: the Research Office will provide key resources to help our investigators, especially early-career researchers, succeed in NIH grant applications, and the Vice Chair for Faculty Advancement will provide needed resources to help faculty at all levels to advance their careers and leadership skills.
+- In 2015 and 2016 we launched four new programs designed to serve the career development needs of our outstanding faculty: the Research Office provides key resources to help our investigators, especially early-career researchers, succeed in NIH grant applications; the Faculty Advancement Office offers needed resources to help faculty at all levels to advance their careers and leadership skills; the Office of Diversity and Justice supports an inclusive climate for all faculty and housestaff; and our Strategic Initiative on Gender Equity identifies faculty-driven solutions to issues of gender equity within the department.
 (Learn more about the programs supporting our faculty.)

 It is a privilege to work with the department’s outstanding, dedicated faculty, as well as our experienced, devoted, and innovative Division Heads and Vice Chairs.
 I anticipate that the next several years will be a time of growth, and by managing that growth strategically, I believe we can meet our goal of emerging as a top Department of Medicine at a national scale.